ex-aws/ex_aws/README.md

 ExAws does not include logging except through the `:debug_requests` option which logs the URL, headers, and body of _every_ request.
-As indicated by the name, it is recommeded for debugging and should _not_ be enabled for production environments.
+As indicated by the name, it is recommeded for debugging and should _not_ be used within production environments.
 You can enable it via:

 ```elixir
 config :ex_aws,